siggisv/remotemo/README.md

 want the whole commit history instead of just the latest commit in the main branch):

-**Note**
-Unless you want to use your own resources for the background image and font-bitmap, you would want to copy the `res` folder to your own project.

 ```sh
 git clone --depth 1 https://github.com/siggisv/remotemo.git
 ```